Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Those types of numbers make effective marketing strategies vital.
 Says Porter, “At Search It Local we make the most of smaller Facebook Ad budgets by constantly experimenting.
 We typically start with tight targeting for direct response goals.
 Then expand to broad targeting focusing on branding.
 This is equivalent to sending out flyers to a known market, and then posting a billboard to generate exposure.
 By working from one target to the other we create a sweeping field of data to frame our changes going forward.

 “Case in point,” explains Porter, “we experimented with the optimization settings for a recent small business client.
 There was no change in ad text.
 All we experimented with was optimizing for ad delivery — Specifically, link clicks overreach.
 Prior to this change, we were seeing three clicks a day for roughly $7 CPC.
 Following this, we saw a marked improvement to 10 clicks a day for roughly $2 CPC.”

 “So while smaller Facebook ad budgets can make it difficult to compete with others who have higher Facebook Ad budgets, here are some key takeaways from our experiments:

 Many of our experts advised our readers to leave the emotions and second-guessing out of the equation and simply follow the data.
 Taking an objective look at the numbers can in many cases give you all the guidance you’ll need to steer your ad conversion rates upward.
-Re-using and improving the data you already have can help you get the extra mileage required to make the most of your ad spend.
+Re-using and improving the data you already have from your social media dashboard software can help you get the extra mileage required to make the most of your ad spend.

 Josh Krakauer of Sculpt advises users with smaller budgets to “limit testing too many elements at once.
 The number of attributes you can test is relative to your total budget.
 Facebook Ads perform best when there’s enough budget for your ad to learn and optimize.”